 Gather your ingredients together.

 Proof the yeast with warm water and honey.

 Add melted butter, egg, and salt.

 Slowly Mix in the flour 1 cup at a time.
 (The amount of flour will depend on the moisture and temperature in the air.
-I have noticed now that it’s summer I am needed a little bit more flour than a few months ago.)
+I have noticed I usually need a little more flour in the summer versus the winter.)
 Here are some great tricks for keeping track of how much flour you have added.